symat/zookeeper-docker-test/README.md

 ```

-## Playing with the virtual networks
+## Playing with the virtual networks / nodes
+While the cluster is running, you can use the following commands on a different shell:
 - list networks: `docker network ls`
 - disconnect the 3rd container from network 1: `docker network disconnect zookeeper_net_1 zookeeper_zoo3_1`
 - reconnect the same container later with the same IP: `docker network connect --ip 172.16.101.33 zookeeper_net_1 zookeeper_zoo3_1`
 - restarting a single ZooKeeper server: `docker-compose --file 3_nodes_zk.yml --project-name zookeeper restart zoo2`
+- stopping a single ZooKeeper server: `docker-compose --file 3_nodes_zk.yml --project-name zookeeper stop zoo3`
+- starting a single ZooKeeper server: `docker-compose --file 3_nodes_zk.yml --project-name zookeeper start zoo3`
 - use 4lw command 'stat' on the second ZK server (given it's ZK port is exposed on the port 2182 of the host machine): `echo "stat" | nc localhost 2182`

 ## Stopping the docker cluster: